-- English for Schools, PROSPECT 1 Student book - English for Schools, PROSPECT 2 Student book - > English for Schools, PROSPECT 3 Student book - Project 1 Student book, Fourth Edition - > Project 2 Student book, Fourth Edition - > Project 3 Student book, Fourth Edition pictures and figures devoted to sex groups in different parts of the books.
+- English for Schools, PROSPECT 1 Student book - English for Schools, PROSPECT 2 Student book - English for Schools, PROSPECT 3 Student book - Project 1 Student book, Fourth Edition - Project 2 Student book, Fourth Edition - Project 3 Student book, Fourth Edition

 To ascertain the presence of gender discrimination in the Project series and English textbooks for primary high schools in Iran, a single-method study with a quantitative focus was conducted.
 The original four categories proposed by JM Kobia (2009) were also applied to the content analysis of the textbooks.